Cosmological Dark sector from a Mimetic-Metric-Torsion perspective: Introduction

 Detailed studies have revealed many attractive features of the basic mimetic model of Chemseddine and Mukhanov (henceforth, the CM model \cite{CM-mm}) and its various extensions, from the perspectives of both cosmology and astrophysics \cite{RMMM-mdyn,DKSTS-mdyn,LS-mdyn,OO-mdyn,NO-mfR,NOO-mfR,MSV-mfR,OO-mfR1,OO-mfR2,CM-msing,BGY-msing,HSP-msing,MSVZ-mgal, vag-mgal,MS-mco,MMGM-mco,AO-mco,CM-mco,nas-mco,NHB-mco,SJ-mgw,BBFLMS-mgw,LSYN-mgw,BPT-mgw,RSCV-mgw,GBKM-mgw,CRSV-mgw}.
-In particular, the CM Lagrangian extended by a potential $V (\f)$ leads to the scenarios of a cosmologically evolving fluid --- the so-called `mimetic fluid' --- which characterizes {\em dust}, albeit with a non-vanishing pressure\footnote{Such scenarios are actually reminiscent of the {\em dusty dark energy} (DDE) models \cite{LSV-dde,GGWC-dde,CMNO-dde}, that preceded the original CM paper \cite{CM-mm}.} \cite{CMV-mm}.
-As such, no propagating scalar perturbation mode is there to suppress the growth of structures at smaller (sub-galactic) scales \cite{CR-mm,ramz-mm}.
-Nor it is possible to define the quantum fluctuations to the (non-dynamical) field $\f$, so that the latter can provide the seeds of the observed large scale structure of the universe \cite{CMV-mm,MV-mm}.
-A reasonable supposition has therefore been to extend the CM theory further by incorporating {\it higher derivative} (HD) term(s) for $\f$, e.g. $(\Box \f)^2$, which lead(s) to a non-vanishing sound speed $c_s$ of the mimetic matter perturbations, keeping the background solution unaffected qualitatively\footnote{In fact, the dusty fluid with pressure is rendered {\em imperfect}, with or without a violation of the shift symmetry ($\f \rightarrow \f \,+$ constant) of the theory, in presence of the HD terms \cite{MV-mm,ramz-mm,BR-mm}. } \cite{CMV-mm,MV-mm,SVM-mm}.
-However, the HD terms in general make the theory susceptible to Ostrogradsky ghost or(and) gradient instabilities \cite{CR-mm,ramz-mm,CP-mhd,GMF-mhd,CKOT-minst,ZSML-minst}, possible wayouts of which point to more complicated extensions of the CM model.
-For instance, one may require to incorporate explicit HD couplings with the Ricci curvature scalar $R$ \cite{CKOT-minst,HNK-minst,ZSML-minst,TK-minst}, or resort to degenerate higher-order scalar-tensor (DHOST) Lagrangians \cite{BLN-mdhost,LMNV-mdhost}.
+In particular, the CM Lagrangian extended by a potential $V (\f)$ leads to the scenarios of a cosmologically evolving `mimetic fluid', which characterizes {\em dust}, albeit with a non-vanishing pressure\footnote{Reminiscent of the {\em dusty dark energy} (DDE) models \cite{LSV-dde,GGWC-dde,CMNO-dde}, that preceded the original CM paper \cite{CM-mm}.} \cite{CMV-mm}.
+As such, no propagating scalar perturbation mode is there to suppress the growth of structures at smaller (sub-galactic) scales \cite{CR-mm,ramz-mm}, or to define the quantum fluctuations requisite for $\f$ to provide the seeds of the observed large scale structure of the universe \cite{CMV-mm,MV-mm}.
+A reasonable supposition has therefore been to extend the CM theory further with {\it higher derivative} (HD) term(s) for $\f$, e.g. $(\Box \f)^2$, which lead(s) to a non-zero sound speed $c_s$ of the mimetic matter perturbations, keeping the background solution unaffected qualitatively\footnote{In fact, the dusty fluid with pressure is rendered {\em imperfect}, with or without a violation of the shift symmetry ($\f \rightarrow \f \,+$ constant) of the theory, in presence of the HD terms \cite{MV-mm,ramz-mm,BR-mm}. } \cite{CMV-mm,MV-mm,SVM-mm}.
+However, the HD terms in general make the theory susceptible to Ostrogradsky ghost or(and) gradient instabilities \cite{CR-mm,ramz-mm,CP-mhd,GMF-mhd,CKOT-minst,ZSML-minst}, possible wayouts of which point to more complicated CM extensions (with explicit HD couplings with the Ricci curvature scalar $R$ \cite{CKOT-minst,HNK-minst,ZSML-minst,TK-minst}, degenerate higher-order scalar-tensor (DHOST) couplings \cite{BLN-mdhost,LMNV-mdhost}, etc.).
+Noteworthy mimetic extensions from various other considerations include the mimetic $f(R)$ gravity and its variants \cite{LS-mdyn,OO-mdyn,NO-mfR,NOO-mfR,MSV-mfR,OO-mfR1,OO-mfR2,MS-mnfR,MMG-mfRv,AOO-mfRv,BHHA-mfRv}, mimetic Horndeski theory \cite{ABKM-mh,CMSVZ-mh}, mimetic Born-Infeld theory \cite{BCC-mbi,CBC-mbi}, mimetic brane-world gravity \cite{SN-mbw,YYZL-mbw,ZZGL-mbw}, mimetic massive gravity \cite{CM-mmg1,CM-mmg2,MS-mmg,SVA-mmg}, and so on \cite{MAM-mfR,MSVZ-mhor,kosh-mhd,ST-m2s,KNY-mvt}.
+It has also been shown that mimetic gravity has a close correspondence with the scalar version of the Einstein-{\AE}ther theory, and hence appears in the infrared limit of the projectable Ho\v{r}ava-Lifshiftz gravity \cite{HHSS-mmEA-1,JS-mmEA-1,HHSS-mmEA-2,JS-mmEA-2,sper-mmEA,RACMP-mhorlif}.